r2u-io/documentation/docs/augmented-reality.md

 </html>
 ```

-And then, on your JS file, you can add this snippet:
+And then, on your JS file (called `integration-mobile.js` in this example), you can add this snippet:
 ```typescript
 document.addEventListener('DOMContentLoaded', async (event) => {
   //init